 In fact, the chronological age is not the determining factor when it comes to a child attending a memorial viewing.
 The real consideration is an evaluation of a child’s emotional maturity.

 As a parent, you are called upon to make an objective and yet honest individualized assessment of a child’s coping and comprehension abilities when it comes to determining the propriety of a child attending a memorial viewing.

 Give a Child a Choice

 Once a determination is made that a child has the emotional ability to attend a memorial viewing, the next consideration becomes that young person’s choice.
 A child should never be forced to attend a memorial viewing.
 Indeed, a child not only should not be forced to attend a memorial viewing but should not be compelled to attend a funeral or memorial service if he or she has reservations about doing so.

 With that said, many children understand the importance of attending a funeral or memorial service.
 This includes even younger children, according to research reported in Psychology Today.

 Tell a Child Specifically What to Expect

-If a child has the emotional maturity, and makes the decision to attend a memorial viewing, the next step is to tell your son or daughter precisely what to expect at a viewing.
-Let your child know up front that even though he or she has made an initial decision to attend a memorial viewing, he or she still has the ability to forgo actually viewing the decease love one, even after arriving the service venue.
+If a child has the emotional maturity and makes the decision to attend a memorial viewing, the next step is to tell your son or daughter precisely what to expect at a viewing.
+Let your child know up front that even though he or she has made an initial decision to attend a memorial viewing, he or she still has the ability to forgo actually viewing the deceased loved one, even after arriving the service venue.